-Let us start with our second part for the implementation of React Native Video Call App using Call Keep.
-If you have not checked the first part, its recommended to start from there.
+Let us start with our second part for the implementation of the React Native Video Call App using Call Keep.
+If you have not checked the first part, it's recommended to start from there.

 Just to give a quick recap, we started out by understating what is Call Keep and what it does and then understanding the flow and functioning of the app.
 Next, we moved on to installing and setting up the libraries for Android devices.
-By the end of previous article, we managed to get the video calling up and running in the Android Devices.
-You can get the complete code at our github repository for these series.
+By the end of the previous article, we managed to get the video calling up and running on the Android Devices.
+You can get the complete code at our GitHub repository for the series.

-In these part, we will focus on tweaking the implementation to provide the support for iOS devices as well.
-So without anymore delay, lets jump right into it.
+In this part, we will focus on tweaking the implementation to provide support for iOS devices as well.
+So without any more delay, let's jump right into it.

 Libraries

-We will need one additional library which will handle the push notifications on the iOS devices, since there are a few cases where the firebase notification fails.
+We will need one additional library that will handle the push notifications on the iOS devices since there are a few cases where the Firebase notification fails.

-React Native VoIP Push Notification - These library is used to send push notification on the iOS devices, as the Firebase notifications do not function well on iOS device when the app is in killed state.
+React Native VoIP Push Notification - This library is used to send push notifications on iOS devices, as the Firebase notifications do not function well on iOS devices when the app is in a killed state.

 Client Side Setup